SergeyDavidovich/OMSWebMini_Users_Roles_JWT/README.md

 # OMSWebMini
-Simple ASP.NET Core 3.1 Web Api Sample (for learning purposes only)
+Simple ASP.NET Core 3.1 Web Api Sample with using Users and Roles (for learning purposes only)